 Changing the properties of the launcher and adding “-OpenGL” at the end of the launcher location has helped resolve the issue for many users.
 Follow the steps given below for detailed instructions

-- Go the Desktop where the shortcut for the launcher is
+- Go to the Desktop where the shortcut for the launcher is

 - Right-click the Epic Games Launcher and select Properties